auxua/ConvenienceSystem2/README.md

 * Some projects contain configuration files (Config/Settings).
 There are basic samples provided but you need to add information there.

 * There is no warranty/support for the solution.
 But if you have question or found a bug you may use the contact/issues-functions of github and maybe there will be fixes available.

+* The .sql-file in this repository provides the basic structure that is used for this system in the database.

 * Everybody is welcome to use this solution or even contribute to!